rothlab/tileseqMave/README.md

  * Calculate log ratios (called log(φ)) and perform bias correction with respect to the magnitude of underlying sequencing reads.
  * Use bootstrapping to determine the confidence levels in terms of standard error around the reported bias-corrected enrichment (BCE) values.

-Like the previous modules, `calcEnrichment.R` will by default look for the parameter sheet JSON file and the `*mut_count` directory in your current working directory and automatically proceed from there, but a number of arguments allow for more flexibility:
+Like the previous modules, `calcEnrichment` will by default look for the parameter sheet JSON file and the `*mut_count` directory in your current working directory and automatically proceed from there, but a number of arguments allow for more flexibility:

 ```
-usage: calcEnrichment.R [--] [--help] [--srOverride] [--bnOverride]
+usage: tsm calcEnrichment [--] [--help] [--srOverride] [--bnOverride]
        [--bcOverride] [--wtFilter] [--optimistic] [--useQuorum]
        [--silent] [--workspace WORKSPACE] [--input INPUT]
        [--output OUTPUT] [--parameters PARAMETERS] [--logfile LOGFILE]
        [--cores CORES] [--bootstrap BOOTSTRAP]

-Calculates logPhi enrichments based on the output of joinCounts.R
+Calculates logPhi enrichments based on the output of joinCounts

 flags:
   -h, --help        show this help message and exit